Blog – Posted on Wednesday, Apr 29

 9. The Book Thief by Markus Zusak

 The New York Times actually called this book “life-changing” and we agree.
-Told from the perspective of ‘death’ in 1939 Nazi Germany (yikes!), we meet Liesel Meminger — a young girl who has a curious habit for pick-pocketing books.
+Told from the perspective of Death in 1939 Nazi Germany (yikes!), it centers on Liesel Meminger — a young girl who has a curious habit for pick-pocketing books.
 But these measures end up becoming a saving grace for her own welfare and the welfare of others, most notably a man of Jewish faith hiding out in her father’s house.
-The Book Thief is a testament to the transformative power of stories and sentences, even during the very darkest of times.
+The Book Thief is an intense but inspiring book, a testament to the transformative power of stories and sentences, even during the very darkest of times.
 It’s a sobering yet hopeful reminder that no one, no matter how authoritarian, can take away our imagination or capacity to care.

 Anne Morrow Lindbergh took the world by storm with her miniature but massively powerful 1955 memoir, The Gift from The Sea.
 As she muses on a short break from motherhood and society’s growing technologies while on an ocean-view vacation, readers get an intimate look into Morrow Lindbergh’s thoughts as she tries to slow down to a mindful state.
 And since she thinks brilliantly in metaphor, you’re in for a treat — from seashells to the flow of the tides, get ready for new connections and ideas that you simply won’t find in modern self-help books.